 Council is a member of the LAPP which may call on members to contribute should a future major natural disaster negatively impact the LAPP.
-Council recognises a liability related to future contributions when there is certainty over amounts and timing but is not aware of any such liability due at, or occurring since, balance date.
-See Note 10 - Insurance section.
+Council will recognise a liability in relation to any future contributions when there is certainty over their amount and timing but is not aware of any such liability due at, or occurring since, balance date.
+See Note 10 - Insurance section - for further information.